junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean hums quietly, not quite convinced.

-"I just wish I know how to help him," he says bitterly.
+"I just wish I know how to help him," he says bitterly. *I wish he can just tell me when he's in trouble.*

 "I know what you mean," Sam sighs, but doesn't have much to add.

 They roll into Detroit in little more than ten hours.
 The night folds around them.
-Everything seems far too familiar.
+Everything seems far too familiar -- not in a good way.

 Sam grimaces when the same shabby deserted apartment building comes into view.
 Dean manages to find it just by his memory -- the part of the memory he wished he had forgotten, but something like that, it probably already branded into his brain cortex.